Block and EURO Pallets

 Due to its narrow width, EPAL-pallets allow for access through standard doors.
 Unfortunately, EUR-pallets fail to fit into traditional ISO containers.
 Derivative storage, also known as pallet-wide containers, can accommodate the dimensions of the EURO-pallet.

-EUR-2 and EUR-3 Pallets
+EUR-2 and EUR-3 (EUR2 and EUR3) Pallets Standard Size

 Two other popular EURO pallet sizes are closer to the standard American pallet size of 40 inches by 48 inches: